browserengineering/book/book/animations.md

   translate by the `top` and `left` of the composited bounds.
-That's because we should allocate a surface exactly sized to the width and height of the bounds; its top/left is just a positioning offset.^[This will be taken into acocunt in `draw`; see below.]
+That's because we should allocate a surface exactly sized to the width and height of the bounds; its top/left is just a positioning offset.^[This will be taken into acocunt in `draw` as well; see below.]
 Also, notice the second example of of the `op` parameter for executing the paint command.

 ``` {.python}
     def raster(self):